 Daylighting reduces crashes by up to 30% by creating clear sight lines at intersections.

-No turn on red gives pedestrians and drivers their dedicated time, preventing dangerous conflict in the crosswalk.
+No turn on red gives pedestrians and drivers separate times to cross, preventing dangerous conflict in the crosswalk.
 Drivers turning on red account for 20% of traffic crashes (SFMTA).

 Accessible pedestrian signals communicate WALK and DON’T WALK with non-visual signals for people who are blind or low-vision.